Spring Boot DDD in Practice: Learning Domain Design through an Order System

 domain-centered design approach to solve these problems.

-Understanding the overall structure (Core)
+Understanding the Overall Structure (Core)

 1. Clean Architecture Structure

-• Entities (Core Domain)
+• Entities (Domain Core)

 • Use Case (Business Logic)